Table of Contents:

-You will likely display Beta brainwaves when you’re solving complex math problems or a puzzle.
-When you’re reading books, Beta brainwaves kick in, and some people have a higher rate of Beta brainwave activity depending on their cognitive abilities.
-It is usually higher in people who think logically, and increases, as we grow older.
+You will likely display Beta brainwaves when solving complex math problems or a puzzle.
+Logical thinkers tend to have a higher rate of Beta brainwave activity depending on their cognitive abilities.
+Interestignly, Beta brainwaves show an increase as we grow older.

 An increased level of alertness